biplobgauli/PoliceShooting/README.md

 # Summary
 - Are people of color being impacted the most?
   - Not at first glance.
-But Yes, black and Hispanic seem to be impacted the most.
+But yes, black and Hispanic seem to be impacted the most once we calculate the per misslion shooting count by race.
 - Are there any other socio-economic factors tied to shooting?
   - Not really.
 - How does the shooting trend will look like in the future?